Notre-Dame-de-Lorette, Paris: History

 A 17th-century chapel dedicated to Notre-Dame-de-Lorette had existed on the same site at 54 rue Lamartine, but during the French Revolution it was nationalised by the Revolutionary government, closed, sold and demolished.
 In 1821, as the population of the neighbourhood was growing rapidly, plans were made to build a new church, with Louis-Hippolyte Lebas as the architect.
 Originally, the church was planned to face northward towards Montmartre, but it was modified to face southward towards rue Laffitte.

 Two notable figures in French culture were baptized at Notre-Dame-de-Lorette.
 Composer Georges Bizet received his baptism at the church on March 16, 1840, while painter Claude Monet was baptized on May 20, 1841.
+Also, one of the Polish national poets, Zygmunt Krasiński was baptized here on February 19, 1812.

 In the 1840s The name of the church inspired the term "Lorette" for a woman of loose morals.